cybence01/ButWorse_MiniProject_ViktorBergstroem/README.md

 - MainMenu - Used to handle the Main Menu
 - PauseMenu - Used to handle the Pause menu if the player presses the ESC key
 - PlayerHealth - Holds the player's health.
 It handles if the player takes damage and handles the cooldown for regaining health
+- PlayerMovement - Used to move the character around with the WASD keys and looking around the the mouse
+- RoundManager - Handles the round system and calculates the amount of enemies that should be spawned in each round.